 Saint Severin Church’s decorative features

-Marmousets go usually in pairs and represent monks or prophets most often holding scrolls.
+Marmousets go usually in pairs and represent monks or prophets, most often holding scrolls.

-Saint-Paul the Apostle meditating as he is writing, and holding a sword by Claude Vignon.
+You’ll find one of the masterpieces of the 17th century French School of Painting: Saint-Paul the Apostle meditating as he is writing, and holding a sword by Claude Vignon.

-The original painting is located in Vilnius, the capital of Lithuania.
+The original painting is in Vilnius, Lithuania.

 The chapel located to the left of the vestry is dedicated to Sainte-Thérèse de l’Enfant Jésus.

 It contains the cast of a statue of Sainte-Thérèse by Paul Landowski.

 Finally, the impressive organ, built by Jean Ferrand in the 18th century, turns Saint Severin Church into a major centre of Sacred Music.